wpquads/quick-adsense-reloaded/readme.txt

 = 2.0.5 =
 * New: Lazy Loading ads feature #104
 * Fix: Improved Conditions for user Targeting #99
+* Fix: Ads not working in the AMP, only appears the HTML #121

 = 2.0.4 =
 * New: Yandex Integration